A-road Signs

 Much like the approach sign on the motorway, Diagram 2313.1 is placed half a mile before a service area, or more if that would interfere with other signs.
 There are two completely different signs which can be used here:

-• Diagram 2313.5 should be used for services which are open to lorries only (includes the HGV symbol and "lorries only") - but note the confusion further on.
+- Diagram 2313.5 could be used for services which are open to lorries only (includes the HGV symbol and "lorries only") - but this is redundant.

-All of these signs allow for the geographical name of the services to be included - it's not mandatory, but it is becoming increasingly common for each service area to be named.
+All of these signs allow for the geographical name of the services to be included - it's not mandatory, but it is becoming increasingly common for each service area to be named, and all the example drawings show this.
 The symbols on the sign are varied depending on the facilities, and can include: WC, petrol pump, either a cup or a fork and spoon, LPG, tourist information and a bed.
 They no longer need to include the disabled symbol.

-Other than those mentioned above, there is no blanket allowance for any additional messages, such as "last services before motorway" or "with access to all routes", although they are common.
+Other than those mentioned above, there is no blanket allowance for any additional messages, such as "last services before motorway" or "with access to all routes", although these are common.

 Direction Sign

-The bed and lorry symbols must be reversed if the arrow is pointing towards the right.
+The bed and lorry symbols, including any red bars, must be reversed if the arrow is pointing towards the right.

 The purpose of this sign is to assure drivers that they really do want the next exit, even though it goes somewhere else.
 These signs are also the responsibility of the operator.